GerbrichFerdinands/asreview-thesis/meetings/10_notes_12mar.md

 - FETC amendement has been submitted
 - Yu et al 2019 - interesting on stopping criteria & human mistakes

+- datasets
+  - ptsd - datasets on other repository
+  - nagtegaal - discrepancies:
+    - 2 papers missing - they were added (abstract inclusions)
+    - 18 systematic reviews 'included' in asreview file, 'excluded' in nagtegaals file.
+    - 1 paper included in nagtegaals, excl in asreview. final decision: included.

+- begrippen uitleggen
+  - in hoeverre alles uitleggen (svm, rf etc --> in appendix + referenties?)

 # Meeting

 # To do